Aro Confederacy

-Rise
+Rise and strength

-By the mid-18th century, several Aro business families had migrated to the Igbo hinterland and to adjacent areas as a result of the rise of the demand for slaves by Europe and for palm oil.
-This migration and their military power supported by their alliances with several related neighboring Igbo and eastern Cross River militarized states (particularly Ohafia, Edda, Abam, Abiriba, Afikpo, Ekoi, Bahumono, Amasiri etc.), quickly established the Aro Confederacy as a regional economic power.
+The exact origins of the Aro Confederacy are not precisely documented, but it is believed to have been established around the mid-17th century.
+The Aro people, who were part of the Igbo ethnic group, inhabited the region around present-day Arochukwu in Abia State, Nigeria.
+They were skilled traders and missionaries who played a pivotal role in connecting various Igbo communities.
+This migration and their military power, and wars with neighboring kingdoms, supported by their alliances with several related neighboring Igbo and eastern Cross River militarized states (particularly Ohafia, Edda, Abam, Abiriba, Afikpo, Ekoi, Bahumono, Amasiri, Uzuakoli etc.), quickly established the Aro Confederacy as a regional economic power.